 By way of definition, coronaviruses are a large family of viruses that cause illness ranging from the common cold (miserable at worst but tolerable to a healthy person) to more severe diseases such as pneumonia to Middle East respiratory syndrome, known as MERS, and severe acute respiratory syndrome, or SARS.
 They were named because of their appearance; all have a halo or crown-like (corona) appearance when viewed under an electron microscope.

-According to the Centers for Disease Control and Prevention, common signs of infection with coronavirus (known to researchers as 2019-n Cov) include fever, cough, shortness of breath and breathing difficulties.
+, common signs of infection with coronavirus (known to researchers as 2019-n Cov) include fever, cough, shortness of breath and breathing difficulties.
 In more severe cases, infection can cause pneumonia, severe acute respiratory syndrome, kidney failure and death.